Deep-Thoughts42/Animatch/README.md

+## Project Links
+If you'd like to see a hosted version of this, visit: [Animatch](https://animatch.tech).
+For a more detailed overview on the project, you can also view the Devpost entry for the Hackathon this was submitted to [here](https://devpost.com/software/animatch)

 ## Inspiration
 We were inspired by the [Who's That Pokemon](https://cdn.vox-cdn.com/thumbor/KtqpDNPD586DmxLw1HzH6PVlUDg=/0x0:1920x1080/1400x1050/filters:focal(807x387:1113x693):format(jpeg)/cdn.vox-cdn.com/uploads/chorus_image/image/53254027/who_pokemon.0.jpg) bit that appears right before and after commercial breaks from Pokemon.
 Our first conversation was a shared interest in the show and the impact it had on us during our childhood.
 However, we wanted to modify the idea in a way that was unique to us.
 After talking about it a little more, we came up with the idea of AniMatch.